Anaminus/rbxmk/README.md

 If the `-f` option is not given, then the script is read from stdin.

 Options after any valid flags will be passed to the script as arguments.
-Numbers and bools are parsed into their respective types in Lua, and any other values are read as strings.
+Numbers, bools, and nil are parsed into their respective types in Lua, and any other values are read as strings.

 ## Lua environment